-Select Max (a.i. clethodim, 12.6%).
+- Select Max (a.i. clethodim, 12.6%).
 First 30 days or after flowering.
 Sesaco notes that some injury with clethodim may occur.
-In 2009-2011 timing studies, Select Max® prevented capsule formation when sprayed during flowering as shown in Photo 13.
+In 2009-2011 timing studies, Select Max® prevented capsule formation when sprayed during flowering.
 Some varieties are more susceptible than others.
 Clethodim has shown to be effective against Texas Panicum.
-See more at:

-http://www.sesaco.com/weeds-herbicides#sthash.RPnh8vN1.dpuf

-- Annual grasses, 9-16 oz./A; perennial grasses, 12-16 oz./A; use 0.25% NIS - Poast (a.i. sethoxydim, 18.0%): up to 2.5 pints/A (max 5.0 pints/year), 60 day PHI; UAN or AMS for certain grasses; no statement on timing of application relative to bloom (e.g., do not apply during bloom?).
+See more at: - http://sesaco.publishpath.com/sesame-production-and-weed-control - Annual grasses, 9-16 oz./A; perennial grasses, 12-16 oz./A; use 0.25% NIS - Poast (a.i. sethoxydim, 18.0%): up to 2.5 pints/A (max 5.0 pints/year), 60 day PHI; UAN or AMS for certain grasses; no statement on timing of application relative to bloom (e.g., do not apply during bloom?).
 Sethoxydim does not appear to injure sesame (safer than clethodim).
 Sesame is listed under "Rapeseed subgroup" on the label.